 Night in Les Praz de Chamonix.

-Day 8: Departure day – Enjoy your breakfast, Bon retour et a la prochaine!
+Day 8: Departure day – end of the Walking Mont Blanc tour – Enjoy your breakfast, Bon retour et a la prochaine!

 Read our article on:

 Independent testimonials about The Enlightened Traveller can be read here:

 - Spectacular scenery - arguably the best of our harder-challenge tours

 - Complementary accommodation - the very best the TMB has to offer

 - Options on one day to suit you: the 'ladders section' or the variant.